April Hann Lanford, Principal of Artifact Services

-Auction Documents and Labels: Auction labels are coded with the date of sale, lot number and auction house.
-These details can usually be straight forward to cross reference the work online for sale results as well as old auction catalogs.
+Auction Documents and Labels: Auction labels are coded with the date of sale, lot number, and the auction house.
+These details can usually be straightforward to cross-reference the work online for sale results as well as old auction catalogs.

-Catalogue Raisonné: Is a comprehensive listing of the accepted artworks of a particular artist that has been created to assist third parties in validating works by the artist and to protect the market from forgeries.
-The absence of a work in an artist’s catalogue raisonné should not be taken lightly.
+Catalogue Raisonné: This is a comprehensive listing of the accepted artworks of a particular artist that has been created to assist third parties in validating works by the artist and to protect the market from forgeries.
+The absence of work in an artist’s catalog raisonné should not be taken lightly.

 Frame Labels: Labels from frame shops can help date a piece and help with a geographic location.
 I have fielded several calls over the years from collectors who have purchased a piece and have come across a label and called to see if anything can be deciphered from the information on the label.